Top 10 Dancing With the Stars Pros

 Lindsay Arnold is a professional Latin and ballroom dancer.
 She first came to national attention on the show So You Think You Can Dance, where she finished in the top 8 on the ninth season.

 After So You Think You Can Dance, Lindsay joined the cast of Dancing with the Stars on season 16 as a pro.
 At the time she joined, she was the second youngest pro in the show's history (after Julianne Hough).
 She and her partner, boxer Victor Ortiz, finished eighth that season.
 Lindsay then spent the next four seasons in the troupe.
+In 2017 Lindsay won the mirror ball trophy with her partner, Jordan Fisher.

 In season 21 Lindsay again joined the pro dancers.
 From season 21-25 Lindsay and her partners never finished lower than fourth place.
 Lindsay won her first mirror ball in season 25 with partner Jordan Fisher.